 - While your grade point average (GPA) is generally not required on a resume, many employers, specifically in finance and consulting, require the GPA be included.
 If the job description lists a required minimum GPA, then you should include your GPA on the resume, referencing the Bates 4.0 scale.
 Otherwise, only include your GPA if it enhances your qualifications (generally above a 3.5); see a Purposeful Work advisor if you are uncertain

 - This section can stand alone or can be included as part of your education section

 - List academic honors (e.g., Dean’s List,) athletic honors (e.g., Fall All-NESCAC) and any achievements that demonstrate academic excellence

 - Senior thesis may be included here, especially if you were selected to complete an honors thesis

-- Provide a brief description of any awards received; include relevant dates
+- Provide a brief description of any awards received; include relevant dates and organizations

 - Emphasize experiences that illustrate your strengths, interests and transferable skills (e.g., leadership, communication, research, customer service)

 - Use the job description to help focus on the most relevant required skills

 - Using bullet points, lead with action verbs to describe your responsibilities (e.g., researched, created); see list of action verbs on the last page of this guide